 We looked at a lot of beds, and most were simply too expensive for what we wanted to spend.

-I understand the argument for “you spend a lot of time in bed, so get a good one”… but that still didn’t change the fact that we didn’t want to spend a lot more than $1000 on a bed.
+I understand the argument of "you spend a lot of time in bed, so get a good one," but that still didn't change the fact that we didn't want to spend much more than $1000 on a bed.

-Leesa wins on this point for sure – it’s a quality mattress and what I consider a very fair price.
-We were able to find a Leesa discount to get it into the triple digits we were looking for – (and using this link will get you the same 15% discount, making even the largest size barely over $1000.)
+Leesa wins on this point for sure.
+It's a quality mattress at what I consider a very fair price.
+We were able to find a Leesa discount to get it into the triple digits we were looking for (and using this link will get you the same 15% discount, making even the largest size barely over $1000.)

-It’s not the cheapest mattress we saw, but I worry when mattresses feel too “cheap” – will it be awful?
+It's not the cheapest mattress we saw, but I worry when mattresses feel too "cheap," will it be awful?
 Will it sag in 6 months?
-This pricing felt like a deal compared to most of the other mattresses we were seeing, and I was pleased with it.
+This pricing felt like a deal compared to most of the other mattresses we saw and I was pleased with it.

-We used to have a regular side box spring, which meant we had all of 6 inches of storage under the bed.
+We used to have a regular size box spring, which meant we had a whole 6 inches of storage under the bed.

-It only raised the total height by a few inches, and gave me the ability to put 8-12 bins UNDER my bed.
+It only raised the total height by a few inches, but gave me the ability to put 8-12 inch bins UNDER my bed.
 Seriously, so worth it!